-Through Sept 27, if you hold a passport from one of the six banned countries, to apply for a visa to enter the U.S., you must show a relationship to:
+Through Sept 27, 2017, to apply for a visa to enter the U.S. if you hold a passport from one of the six banned countries, you must show a relationship to either:

 - An employer or workplace.

-- An organization that, for instance, invites you for a speaking engagement.
+- A U.S. organization that, for instance, invites you for a speaking engagement.

 - A U.S. educational institution.

 In its ruling, the Supreme Court stated travelers cannot establish a relationship with an entity to evade the ban.
-Moreover, “A nonprofit group devoted to immigration issues may not contact foreign nationals from the designated countries, add them to client lists, and then secure their entry by claiming injury from their exclusion.”
+Moreover, the court’s ruling also stated: “A nonprofit group devoted to immigration issues may not contact foreign nationals from the designated countries, add them to client lists, and then secure their entry by claiming injury from their exclusion.”

 Individuals from a banned country can also seek a waiver.
 Each waiver will be evaluated on a case-by-case basis.
 Read a previous blog on the March 6 travel ban for a list of situations that may qualify for a waiver.